agiannotti/lld-code-challenge/README.md

 - A user can view a list of products
 - A user can view a list of products sorted by available categories
-- A user can see a "loading..." while data is being retreived

 ## BackLog User Stories